Maoshu413/dynamic_crawler/README.md

 3. Iterate selections of the two list boxes and press a “Go” button to refresh the domain list in a table
 4. Write the scraped data to a file

+The example code can be modified to fit your personal use case.
+Most functions within the code are very useful and can be directly called.

 ---

 Crawled a lot of complicated and complex websites in the development process.
 Some websites automatically refresh after an element is clicked; others require an additional step of clicking another button that redirects the user (e.g. “Go”).
 This crawler code accommodates all of those instances.